How to Play Golf Card Game

 Strategy Note:

 The discard pile is visible to everyone, so you can see what cards other players are getting rid of.
 Use this information to your advantage!
+For more advanced strategies, check out our strategy guide.

 At the end of each hole, add up the point values of all six cards in your grid.
 But there's a special rule that can help you: